-Animal Cruelty in Singapore: Offences, Penalties & How to Report
+Animal Abuse in Singapore: Offences, Penalties & How to Report Abuse

 A person commits animal cruelty if they: